-With no reserves transferring, the immediate priority is a three year plan to build financial stability for NCFRA.
-The 2019-20 budget is the first year in the plan to build the adequacy and level of reserves as they are currently considered insufficient.
+With no reserves transferring (other than the unspent budget for the first 9 months of the financial year whilst part of NCC), the immediate priority is a three year plan to build financial stability for NCFRA.
+The 2019-20 budget is the first year in the plan as the adequacy and level of reserves as they are currently considered insufficient.